'It's really special': Pierce 2023 TE Benjamin Brahmer believes in NU, commits to Huskers early

 On the football field in 2020, he finished the season with 44 catches for 747 yards and 10 touchdowns for Pierce, which capped a 12-0 season with a 28-19 victory over Adams Central for the C-1 state championship in November.

-That led him to be named first-team all-state in C-1 by the Journal Star.
+That led him to be named first-team all-state by the Journal Star.

 "He's always caught the ball really well and he's got a lot of maturing left to do," said Benjamin's dad, Mark Brahmer, who is also the 25-year head coach of the Blue Jays and the school principal, earlier this year when the Huskers first extended a scholarship offer.